Azure/azure-sdk-for-js/processor/README.md

 You can set the following environment variable to get the debug logs.

-- Getting debug logs from the Event Processor Host SDK
+- Getting debug logs **only** from the Event Processor Host SDK
 ```bash
 export DEBUG=azure:eph*
 ```
-- Getting debug logs from the Event Processor Host SDK and the protocol level library.
+- Getting debug logs from the Event Processor Host SDK **and** the protocol level library.
 ```bash
 export DEBUG=azure:eph*,rhea*
 ```
-- Getting debug logs from the Event Processor Host SDK, the Event Hub SDK and the protocol level library.
+- Getting debug logs from the **Event Processor Host SDK, the Event Hub SDK and the protocol level library.**
 ```bash
 export DEBUG=azure*,rhea*
 ```